-Nine years ago, the Muslim Brotherhood were given a once in generation opportunity to rule Egypt, and they wasted it.
+Ten years ago, the Muslim Brotherhood was given a once-in-a-generation opportunity to rule Egypt, and they wasted it.
 The unexpected rise of the Muslim Brotherhood group to the topmost of power, in Egypt, followed by a quick and loud fall, has shattered the group into unassimilable pieces.
 The Muslim Brotherhood leaders had dug the grave of the group with their own hands, by insisting on placing their Islamist identity above the nationalist identity, that Egyptians dearly embrace.
 Then, they shot the group right in the heart, by inciting their young followers to practice acts of violence, under the flag of defending Islam, against civilians, policemen, and state facilities in a vengeful reaction to their ouster from power.
 Even after fleeing Egypt, they continued to hurt their grassroots supporters, whom they left behind with no protection or support, by creating meaningless internal battles over the group’s leadership and finances.
-The ill performance and unwise decisions of the leaders of the Muslim Brotherhood are the main reasons why the Muslim Brotherhood has failed in ruling Egypt.
+The ill performance and unwise decisions of the leaders of the Muslim Brotherhood are the main reasons why the Muslim Brotherhood has failed to rule Egypt.

 Neither the military nor the liberal activists dared to challenge the results of the elections.
-The military could not afford exposing the country to the threat of initiating a civil war by not accepting the new reality of Islamists taking over.
+The military could not afford to expose the country to the threat of initiating a civil war by not accepting the new reality of Islamists taking over.
 The chaotic aftermath of the Arab Spring offered a perfect environment for this hellish scenario.
-Likewise, it was easier for the pro-democracy activists to accept the results of the elections, even though they do not ideologically agree with the Muslim Brotherhood, than letting Egypt fall back into the sludge of dictatorship on the hands of Mubarak’s associates.
+Likewise, it was easier for the pro-democracy activists to accept the results of the elections, even though they did not ideologically agree with the Muslim Brotherhood than let Egypt fall back into the sludge of dictatorship at the hands of Mubarak’s associates.

-That was the beginning of a whole new chapter, where the average citizens started to reconsider the legitimacy of the Arab Spring revolution that ousted Mubarak from power, and the viability of the democratization process if it will happen on the expense of risking state security and stability.
+That was the beginning of a whole new chapter, where the average citizens started to reconsider the legitimacy of the Arab Spring revolution that ousted Mubarak from power, and the viability of the democratization process if it would happen at the expense of risking state security and stability.

-The Muslim Brotherhood did not care to address the concerns of the public, or to console the defeated liberal activists.
+The Muslim Brotherhood did not care to address the concerns of the public or to console the defeated liberal activists.
 They did not even try to negotiate a political deal with the powerful military generals.
-On the contrary, they purposefully marginalized everyone who adopted a political or religious ideology that is different to them, and kept the Salafists as the only political allies.
+On the contrary, they purposefully marginalized everyone who adopted a political or religious ideology that was different from theirs and kept the Salafists as the only political allies.
 The Muslim Brotherhood took every step in the wrong direction of alienating themselves and stirring popular anger and resentment.

 First, the Muslim Brotherhood turned against the military generals.
 On the first week of August 2012, nearly one month after Muslim Brotherhood’s Mohamed Morsi was seated as president, Morsi fired the two most popular leaders of the Armed Forces: Field Marshal Mohammed Tantawy, the Minister of Defense, and his Army Chief of Staff, General Sami Anan.
 Together, Tantawy and Anan had complete control over the military for years.
 Both commanders were highly respected by the Egyptian public and counterpart militaries, worldwide.
 Ironically, what the Muslim Brotherhood thought was a bold step to control the military institution, turned out to be their most unwise decision.
 The new Minister of Defense, Abdel Fattah El-Sisi, who was appointed by Morsi after the removal of Tantawy played a tremendous role in overthrowing the Muslim Brotherhood regime from power, a few months later.

-In parliament, the performance of Muslim Brotherhood allies, the Salafists, was not only shocking to the public, but also threatening to the liberal and democratic values that motivated the young activists to lead a revolution against Mubarak.
-The legislations discussed by Islamist Members of Parliament were not about improving economy or advancing democracy.
-Rather, they were pre-occupied by making new laws to legalize child marriage, allow the return of the horrific practice of Female Genital Mutilation (FGM), and prohibiting women from working in certain fields that they believed should be reserved exclusively to men.
+In parliament, the performance of Muslim Brotherhood allies, the Salafists, was not only shocking to the public but also threatening to the liberal and democratic values that motivated the young activists to lead a revolution against Mubarak.
+The legislation discussed by Islamist Members of Parliament was not about improving the economy or advancing democracy.
+Rather, they were preoccupied with making new laws to legalize child marriage, allow the return of the horrific practice of Female Genital Mutilation (FGM), and prohibit women from working in certain fields that they believed should be reserved exclusively for men.

 They went as far as marginalizing the Coptic Christian citizens and disregarding their needs for individual freedom and security.
 This explains why women and Coptic Christian citizens represent the majority of El-Sisi’s electoral constituency.
 They are, also, the two main social groups that supported the ouster of the Muslim Brotherhood regime from power, in 2013.